astirpe/koozic/docs/music/actions.rst

 .. glossary::

+   Add And Play
+      Add at the end of the :ref:`current_playlist` and start playing the first track.
+Hidden if already in the playlist.

    Add To Current Playlist
       Add at the end of the :ref:`current_playlist`.
 Hidden if already in the playlist.

-   Add And Play
+   Add To Playlist
-      Add at the end of the :ref:`current_playlist` and start playing the first track.
-Hidden if already in the playlist.
+      Add tracks at the end of the playlist being edited.

    Create Link
       Generate a :ref:`download_links` which allows an external person to download the content of